tevang/paper-qa2/README.md

 # Description

-I attempted to install the latest version of Paper-QA2, first through the [GitHub repository](https://github.com/Future-House/paper-qa) and then via PyPI.
+Initially, I attempted to install the latest version of Paper-QA2 with Python 3.12, first through the [GitHub repository](https://github.com/Future-House/paper-qa) and then via PyPI.
-Unfortunately, as of September 21, 2024, the CLI was broken in both cases, although the Python API worked without any issues.
-Consequently, I decided to create a Python script to emulate the CLI.
-While this script doesn’t include all the command-line options, it does cover the most essential ones.
+Unfortunately, as of September 21, 2024, the CLI was broken in both cases.
+Specifically, the `Docs` class was problematic.
+Queyring via `ask` worked fine.
+So, I decided to create a Python script to emulate the CLI.
+While this script doesn’t include all the command-line options, it does cover the most essential ones, but also provides extra useful information than the CLI does, like the amount $ spent in each query and references.
+Later I tried Python 3.11, with which the CLI is fully functional, but the script I started writing retains some unique functionality that is available only through the API.

 In the following sections, I will outline how to install Paper-QA2 and demonstrate a simple example using the included sample PDF file.